ChigzoieT/ImageCompressionModule_CrossPlatform/README.md

 # ImageCompressionModule_CrossPlatform

-A cross-platform C++ implementation leveraging the robust capabilities of FFmpeg to efficiently downsample images of any format into optimized JPEG outputs, ensuring a balance between quality and compression.
-The code is designed to be compiled and executed on any operating system, providing broad compatibility and flexibility.
+A cross-platform C++ implementation leveraging FFmpeg to efficiently downsample images into optimized JPEG format, ensuring a balance between compression and quality.
+This implementation supports configurable multi-threading, allowing users to set the number of threads for processing, optimizing performance based on system capabilities.
+Designed for seamless compilation and execution on any operating system, it offers broad compatibility and enhanced efficiency for diverse image processing applications.